 I can recall an incident that I believe took place about 1932 that might be of interest.
-One of our policies was to bring outside speakers from the business world and on one occasion I remember inviting Goodholme, the former estate of London businessman, James Good, was purchased by the University to house the newly established School of Business Administration in 1950.
+One of our policies was to bring outside speakers from the business world and on one occasion I remember inviting Denton Massey, who had quite a Goodholme, the former estate of London businessman, James Good, was purchased by the University to house the newly established School of Business Administration in 1950.
 The next year, operations began and the School remained in this location until 1957 when the Richard Ivey School of Business Administration Building was built on campus.